-Sibling relations and horizontal kin networks in past societies (1500-1900)
+Sibling relations and kinship networks in comparative perspective

 Momentum “Inegrating Families” Research Group is organizing a conference about sibling relations and horizontal kin networks.